thessjacob/dev_tool/README.md

 # Dev_Tool -- Easy Cloud Container Environment

-This tool provisions a small group of AWS resources to test and configure containers in a native cloud environment.
+This tool provisions a small group of AWS resources to test and configure containers in a cloud native environment.
 It is designed to make creating and testing consistent but also highly configurable.
 Provisioned instances come with skopeo, buildah, and podman installed for manipulating oci compatible containers.

 ## Prerequisites
-To get started, you will need to make sure that Ansible 2.10 or later is installed and that you have the aws-cli configured in your terminal environment.
+To get started, you will need to make sure that Ansible 2.10 or later is installed and that you have the aws-cli configured (including a credentials file, usually found in ~/.aws/credentials) in your terminal environment.
 You will need to have IAM permissions that allow you to create, modify, and destroy VPC and EC2 resources.

+- instructions to install ansible (I suggest installing with pip, but use the method that's right for you): https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-with-pip
+- instructions to install aws-cli (make sure to run aws configure after installing): https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html

 You will also need Terraform, however the script can install Terraform for you.